 sigtool automates signature creation.
 If you have got an infected file not recognized by ClamAV and there is another anti-virus scanner working in a console that detects the virus, then you can try to create the signature automatically.
 Sigtool is only partially useful because it only detects a last part of a real signature.
 It will fail for multipart signatures (often used to match polymorphic viruses).
 Example of usage: Create a random file (with any content) and insert the test1 file content into it.
 We will use clamscan to generate the signature.
 This is only an example - in real life you don't need such tricks - just an infected file.
 Scan it with clamscan -stdout testfile - the output should be:

 '''

 testfile: ClamAV-Test-Signature FOUND

------- SCAN SUMMARY ------
+----- SCAN SUMMARY -----

-Known viruses: 10213
+Known viruses: 20673

 Scanned directories: 0

-Scanned files: 1

-Data scanned: 0.95 MB

-Infected files: 1

-I/O buffer size: 131072 bytes

-Time: 0.245 sec (0 m 0 s)

 '''